Spam Fried Rice Sourdough Loaf

 3. 9:00am: Add salt water mixture into the dough.
 Squeeze and fold to incorporate.

-4. 9:30am: Stretch & Fold – Take the side of the dough, stretch it up and over the top of the dough.
+4. 9:30am: Stretch & Fold (see video) – Take the side of the dough, stretch it up and over the top of the dough.
 Rotate and repeat.
 Do about 4-6 stretch & folds.

 spam fried rice sourdough lamination

-I will fold one side of the dough over 2/3 of the dough, like a letter, and then fold the other side of the dough over, completing the letter fold.
+• Fold one side of the dough over 2/3 of the dough and then fold the other side of the dough over, completing the letter fold.
 Sprinkle more of the fried rice on top and then roll the dough up, completing the lamination process.
 Place the laminated dough seam side down in your proofing container.

 coil fold

-Repeat on the other end: Lift the dough again from the center, freeing the other end.
-Allow it to fold under.
-Release the dough.
+• Repeat on the other end.
+Lift the dough from the center again, freeing the opposite end.
+Allow it to fold under, then gently release the dough.

-Rotate the proofing container and repeat 1-3 on the other side.
-If you are unsure what side you are working on, take a look at the ends, they should look coiled (see photo).
-We want to fold these ends under.
+• Rotate the proofing container and repeat the same process on the other side.
+If you’re unsure which end you’re working on, check the ends of the dough—they should look coiled (see photo).
+The goal is to fold these coiled ends under.

 coil fold